 Home: Bayern have brought back a classic and simple design for 2020/21.
 Fans have fought a campaign for home colours to be red and white only and the club listened, which means navy blue may never be seen on a Bayern home shirt again.
 Catch it now on adidas' website.

 Away: It is a very pale 'dash grey' for Bayern away from home in 2020/21.
 That base is complemented by orange crests and logos for an altogether simple and easy look that comes from more or less the same playbook as the home jersey.

 Third: Bayern's new third shirt moves away from the simpler designs of the home and away kits and introduces a graphic pattern intended to pay tribute to the club's Allianz Arena home.
 The red diamond Rauten design is found in both the club’s crest and Bavarian flag

-Home: Dortmund's electrifying new home shirt has caused a stir on social media since its launch.
+Home: Dortmund's electrifying new home shirt for Bundesliga game has caused a stir on social media since its launch.
 It is also the first to feature new sponsor 1&1 on the front – and is available now from the club's online store.

 Away: Dortmund's new black away shirt is unmistakably inspired by the street art that can be seen on the city's streets.
 The diagonal yellow sash divides the jersey into two halves, with the grey BVB graffiti graphics featuring in the bottom section.